drex33/azure-docs.ko-kr/articles/virtual-machines/linux/image-builder-gallery-update-image-version.md

 location=westus2
 # Additional region to replicate the image version to
 additionalregion=eastus
-# Name of the shared image gallery
+# Name of the Azure Compute Gallery
 sigName=myIbGallery
 # Name of the image definition to use
 imageDefName=myIbImageDef